ozzp/nisar-hdf5-gdalplugin/conda-build/tests/Testing_NISAR_GCOV.md

-## NISAR GDAL Driver Test Suite using
+## NISAR GDAL Driver Test Suite using GCOV Level 2 sample product

 This document outlines the functionality of the test script used to validate the `gdal-driver-nisar` plugin and details the observed performance and behavioral differences when compared to standard GDAL drivers for accessing cloud-hosted data.